franklanganke/franklanganke.github.io/_posts/2014-10-12-aws-centralized-logstash.md

 * Is the application working (HTTP/200)?
 * If not what is the message (without logging into the machine)?

+So the task is to analyze IIS log files and make results viewable for different groups.

 ## Enter logstash
 * logstash, elasticsearch, kibana
 * shipper